Machin series: Genesis

 Since the accession of Elizabeth II in 1952, the definitive series figured a three-quarter photograph of the Queen by Dorothy Wilding.
-The same effigy had appeared on commemorative stamps too.
+The same effigy had also appeared on commemorative stamps.
 However, the Wilding design did not please some artists.
 In a letter of April 1961, Michael Goaman and Faith Jacques argued that it represented the Queen, but not the monarchy.
 They complained it embarrassed the commemorative stamps' designers because the photograph took up one third of the stamp's area and it imposed a perspective on a two-dimensional design.

 Some new designs were discussed but concerns over the technical aspects (a photograph or a painting inspired by a photograph) delayed a full competition for artists until 1965.
 Postmaster General Tony Benn and artist David Gentleman failed in their attempts to have the royal head replaced by the name of the country ("Great Britain" or "U.K."), but were permitted to explore temporary solutions to the commemorative head problems.
-This would of course have removed the uniqueness of the United Kingdom in being the only producer of postage stamps not to have its country name on its stamps in honour of its origination of the adhesive postage stamp in 1840.
+This would have removed the unique position of the United Kingdom as the only modern issuer of postage stamps not to have its country name on its stamps, this being because of it being the original creator of the adhesive postage stamp in 1840.
 In 1966 Gentleman created a small single-coloured profile from a coin by Mary Gillick.
-The project waited until the miniaturisation of the new definitive effigy that the Stamp Advisory Committee (SAC) had advised the Postmaster General on 13 January 1965 be chosen, from profiles and engraved images based on a photograph.
+The project waited until the miniaturisation of the new definitive effigy that the Stamp Advisory Committee (SAC), on 13 January 1965, had advised the Postmaster General be chosen, from profiles and engraved images based on a photograph.

 The first essays were submitted by Andrew Restall and Arnold Machin with Harrison and Sons printers' assistance.
 They worked from photographs by Anthony Buckley, then from ones by Lord Snowdon, the Queen's brother-in-law.
 Machin had just finished work on the new coin's effigy based on the photographer's pictures.
 The competition began with more artists officially invited during Summer 1965, but at a meeting on 26 January 1966, the SAC's members decided to let only Gentleman and Machin continue work on the design.